Mother’s Day Flower Pot

-Yesterday I posted the Mother’s Day Love Canvas gifts that the kids made for their grandma.
-I also decided to make some flower pots – one from each child.
-Again, all of my supplies came from the dollar store.
-These flower pots have a great personal touch with fingerprints, footprints and toe prints.
-And they look simply adorable with a nice spring bloom in there like a hyacinth or daffodil.
+I decided to make a Mother’s Day flower pot – one from each child to give to grandma.
+All of my supplies came from the dollar store.
+These mother’s day flower pots have a great personal touch with fingerprints, footprints and toe prints.
+And they look simply adorable with a nice spring bloom in there like a hyacinth, daffodil, or any spring flower you can find from your local garden store.

 What You’ll Need